Sierra Morena: Spanish Civil War

 The Sierra Morena was the scenario of many battles and skirmishes throughout the Spanish Civil War.

 The battle of Cerro Muriano, part of the August 1936 Córdoba offensive in the region, is famous owing to the picture of a "falling militiaman" taken by Robert Capa, a picture that sought to represent the tragic fate of the Spanish Republic.

 The Battle of Valsequillo (also known as 'Battle of Peñarroya'), involving the Extremaduran Army took place further west in the area of the range at the Extremaduran front line between 5 January and 4 February 1939 towards the end of the conflict.

 In literature

 The Sierra Morena appears in the novel Don Quixote.
 When Sancho Panza suggests the mountains as a refuge from the Holy Brotherhood after Don Quixote frees a group of galley slaves, the two escape into the Sierra Morena.
 In the mountains, Quixote contemplates the burdens of knighthood.
 In Voltaire's satire Candide, the main characters stop there on their escape from Lisbon (chapter 9–10).

-Nikolay Karamzin's 1793 prose "Sierra-Morena", where the Russian writer tells of a love story between the author and young Elvira, is also dedicated to the mountain range.
+In Karamzin's story Sierra Morena, the protagonists act against the background of the mountains and Guadalquivir.

 The forbidding landscape of Sierra Morena was also the setting for the majority of the eerie and supernatural goings-on in Jan Potocki's The Manuscript Found in Saragossa written in the late eighteenth and early nineteenth centuries.